KBGG: History

 KBGG originated as the expanded band "twin" of an existing station on the standard AM band.

 On March 17, 1997, the Federal Communications Commission (FCC) announced that 88 stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with KKSO in Des Moines, a station that dated to 1947, authorized to move from 1390 kHz to 1700 kHz.
+The new frequency would give KKSO more daytime power and a non-directional signal.

-A construction permit for the expanded band station was assigned the call letters KBGG on November 12, 1997.
-FCC's policy was that both the original station and its expanded band counterpart could operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to remain on the original frequency.
-It was ultimately decided to transfer full operations to the expanded band station, and on February 2, 2001, the license for KKSO on 1390 AM was cancelled.
+A construction permit for the expanded band station was assigned the call sign KBGG on November 12, 1997.
+It went on the air in July 1998 with the business news/talk format that had been on KKSO, which went silent.
+KBGG later shifted to a mix of CNN Headline News and Spanish-language programming.
+The FCC's policy was that both the original station and its expanded band counterpart could operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to remain on the original frequency.
+While KKSO had returned to the air by July 2000 simulcasting CNN Headline News with KBGG, it was ultimately decided to transfer full operations to the expanded band station.
+On February 2, 2001, the license for KKSO on 1390 AM was cancelled.

-The new frequency gave the station more daytime power and a non-directional signal.
-The call sign KBGG was shared with its FM sister station.
-The WSJZ call sign was briefly parked on the frequency from June 6 to 18, 2002; the station then reverted to KBGG.
+The WSJZ call sign was briefly parked on the station from June 6 to 18, 2002; it then reverted to KBGG.
+From 2003 to 2005, the KBGG call sign was shared with KBGG-FM 98.3.

-Upon the sign-on of KBGG, the station adopted KKSO's business news/talk format, before later shifting to a mix of CNN News Radio and Spanish-language programming.
-In the 2000s, KBGG broadcast a Spanish language Regional Mexican music format and was known as "La Indomable AM".
+In the early 2000s, KBGG broadcast a Spanish-language format as "La Ley".
+In September 2005, operator Emilio Duran moved "La Ley" to KDLS-FM after Citadel Broadcasting ended his lease of KBGG and began airing a different Regional Mexican music format, "La Indomable".